rairprotocol/dev-dapp-season1/Season 1 Tasks/5. Modify Dapp/README.md

 13. Pat yourself on the back.
 14. Take a drink of water.
 15. Now...
-There's still a task to finish if you want to earn your levels in DevDapp!
+There's still a task to finish if you want to earn levels!
-16. Navigate to the [Issues](https://github.com/rairprotocol/dev-dapp-season1/issues) tab in the dev-dapp-season1 repository
+16. Go to [Issues](https://github.com/rairprotocol/dev-dapp-season1/issues) tab in the dev-dapp-season1 repository
 17. Click "New Issue" (the green button).
 18. Add a title to your issue.
 In this case your title should read "5.
 Modify Dapp"
 19. Add a screenshot of your logged in wallet on the frontend.
 20. Finally copy-paste the text below and replace [RPC Address] with the address you recieved from Alchemy.
+21. Click "Create" (the green button)

+## Example Body Text
 ```
 I deployed RAIR successfully.
 My Alchemy RPC address is [RPC Address].
 ```
-5. Click "Create" (the green button)

-Upon completion, your task will be validated and if it is correct, you will be assigned the "Modified Dapp" label.
-If there is an issue, you will see the "Unresolved" label, this means there is a problem that needs to be corrected.
-Edit your issue and follow the guidelines more closely until you receive your "Modified Dapp" label.
+## Completion
+Once validated, you’ll receive the "Modified Dapp" label.
+If issues arise, update your submission accordingly.
 Do not create multiple issues for the same task.
 If you dont see your issue, it means it has been validated and closed.
 Verify this by setting the sort settings to show closed issues.

-Congratulations!
-You have just successfully deployed your ownn modified RAIR Dapp!
-Feel free to poke around and see what interests you.
 Continue with the next task to earn levels and climb the leaderboard to earn your share of the rewards!

 ## Recommended Reading
 [Docker - What is a Container?](https://www.docker.com/resources/what-container/)